zofe/rapyd-framework/README.md

 In detail:

 - Rapyd extend Slim application to give you an MVC with modular separation framework
-- It use Twig as view template engine,
+- It use Twig as view template engine
 - Illuminate/Database (Fluent query and schema builder, and Eloquent ORM)  as db engine
 - Symfony Forms as base of Form widgets
-- Twitter bootstrap 3 as standard for html/css output
+- Bootstrap 3 as standard for html/css output
-- then a pool of presentation widgets (DataGrids, etc..) to let you develop CRUDL application really fast.
+- A Pool of presentation widgets (DataGrids, etc..) to let you develop CRUDL applications really fast.

 Felice Ostuni